caraml-dev/merlin/docs/user-guide/standard_transformer.md

 ```

 ## Output Stage
-At this stage, both the preprocessing and postprocessing pipeline should create a JSON output.
-The JSON output of preprocessing pipeline will be used as the request payload to be sent as model request, whereas JSON output of the postprocessing pipeline will be used as response payload to be returned to downstream service / client.
+At this stage, both the preprocessing and postprocessing pipeline should create an output.
+The output of preprocessing pipeline will be used as the request payload to be sent as model request, whereas output of the postprocessing pipeline will be used as response payload to be returned to downstream service / client.

-User can create the json output by configuring the json template configuration
+There are 3 types of output specifications:
+* JSON Output.
+Applicable for **http_json** protocol and both preprocess and postprocess output
+* UPIPreprocessOutput.
+Applicable only for **upi_v1** protocol and preprocess output
+* UPIPostprocessOutput.
+Applicable only for **upi_v1** protocol and postprocess output

-### User-defined JSON template
+### JSON Output - User-defined JSON template
 Users are given freedom to specify the transformer’s JSON output structure.
 The syntax is as follows:

 ```